TerryJung/TerryJung/README.md

-Excellent experienced Android & Web Developer with working in the computer software industry.
+Excellent experienced Android Developer with working in the computer software industry.

 Skilled in Android, Java, Kotlin, Python, Modern Javascript frontend, and Agile Methodologies